isa-group/governify-cli/README.md

 ## Latest release

-The version 0.0.1 is the latest stable version of project-template-nodejs component. see [release note](https://github.com/isa-group/governify-cli/releases/tag/0.0.1) for details.
+The version 0.0.1 is the latest stable version of governify-cli component. see [release note](https://github.com/isa-group/governify-cli/releases/tag/0.0.1) for details.

 For running: